 People often cast nets or dive to harvest river noodles.
 River noodles come in two forms, including mother noodles and child noodles.

 Bun me is as big as a palm, rough, often called "sea rabbit".
-Although the name has nothing to do with its shape, fishermen call it by the people, no one knows who named it and when it started.
-People also do not eat bun me, because bun me produces long, curled egg strands like vermicelli, people call it bun con.
+Although the name has nothing to do with its shape, fishermen call it by the people, no one knows who named it or when it was created.
+People also do not eat bun me, because bun me produces long, curled egg strands like vermicelli rolls, people call it bun con.

 Locals believe that the mother vermicelli is related to the sea cucumber, has a soft body, is opaque gray, has small spines around its body and can secrete a purple-black liquid when in danger.
 Each mother vermicelli can lay thousands of eggs, which then gradually disintegrate in the water.